vjindu/P05VehicleDetection/README.md

 ![alt text][boximg_before_FP_ex5]

+## 5. Filtering False Positive areas in the image

 It could be observed from the above images that a few areas of the image without a car are also detected as areas with car.
 In order to filter those false positives in the image we add the number of boxes per image and do heat thresholding.
 These methods are implemented as described in the course.
 Then single box are drawn around the heat thresholded values.
 This method helps in eliminating the false positives.

 The heat images after adding the heat and thresholding can be observed in the images below